planetis-m/compute-sim/readme.md

 > [!WARNING]
 > ### Workgroup Scheduling
-> While this emulator runs workgroups using CPU threads, real GPU compute shaders have no fairness guarantees between workgroups.
-This means your code might work correctly in this CPU emulator but fail on real GPU hardware where workgroups can execute in any order and with varying levels of parallelism.
-Do not rely on any assumptions about workgroup execution order or scheduling that might be true in this CPU emulator but not guaranteed on actual GPUs.
+> While this simulator runs workgroups using CPU threads, real GPU compute shaders have no fairness guarantees between workgroups.
+This means your code might work correctly in this CPU simulator but fail on real GPU hardware where workgroups can execute in any order and with varying levels of parallelism.
+Do not rely on any assumptions about workgroup execution order or scheduling that might be true in this CPU simulator but not guaranteed on actual GPUs.

 ## Compile-time Defines